orbital-skylab/.github/profile/README.md

 ## Directly Interacting with Database

-After migration is compelted, there are two ways to directly view and interact with data in the skylab database
+After migration is compelted, there are two ways to directly view and interact with data in the skylab database.

 ### PSQL
 1. Connect to psql as the postgres super user via the command `psql -U postgres`**(Windows)** or `sudo -u postgres psql`**(macOS)** and key in your postgres super user password if applicable.